Berline-Vergne valuation and generalized permutohedra: Introduction

 \subsection{Organization of the paper}

 In Section \ref{sec:background}, we give basic definitions and review background results that are relevant to our paper.
-In Section \ref{sec:exterior}, we gives details of the BV-$\alpha$-valuation, discuss consequences of the properties of this construction.
+In Section \ref{sec:exterior}, we give details of the BV-$\alpha$-valuation, discuss consequences of the properties of this construction.
 In particular, we complete the proof of Theorem \ref{thm:reduction}.

-In Section \ref{sec:generic}, assuming the $\alpha$ function in McMullen's formula \eqref{equ:exterior} is symmetric about the coordinates (a property of the BV-$\alpha$-valuation), we derive a combinatorial formula for $\Lat(\Perm(\v))$ indexed by subsets of $[n],$ where $\Perm(\v)$ is a \emph{generic permutohedron}, which belongs to a family of generalized permutohedra containing the regular permutohera.
-In Section \ref{sec:evidence}, we carry out direct computation to find values of BV-$\alpha$-valuations for regular permutohedra, and verify that Conjecture \ref{conj:alphas} is true for dimension up to $6.$ We are also able to verify positivity of $\alpha(F,\Pi_n)$ for faces $F$ of codimension $2$ or $3.$ There results provide evidences to Conjecture \ref{conj:alphas}.
+In Section \ref{sec:generic}, assuming the $\alpha$ function in McMullen's formula \eqref{equ:exterior} is symmetric about the coordinates (a property of the BV-$\alpha$-valuation), we derive a combinatorial formula for $\Lat(\Perm(\v))$ indexed by subsets of $[n],$ where $\Perm(\v)$ is a ``generic permutohedron'', which belongs to a family of generalized permutohedra containing the regular permutohedra.
+We then finish with a proof for Theorem \ref{thm:partial}.

-In addition to investigating positivity of the $\alpha$'s, there are other questions one can ask about these constructions.
-Although there are different constructions for $\alpha$, one still wonders whether under certain constraints, the construction is unique.
-In Section \ref{sec:unique}, using the combinatorial formula we derived in Section \ref{sec:generic} and theories of mixed valuations, we show that the $\alpha$-values arising from the regular permutohedron is unique as long as we assume $\alpha$ is symmetric about the coordinates.
-As a consequence of our techniques, we give an equivalent statement to Conjecture \ref{conj:alphas} in terms of mixed valuations (Corollary \ref{cor:equimixed}).
+In Section \ref{sec:unique}, using the combinatorial formula we derived in Section \ref{sec:generic} and theories of mixed valuations, we show that the $\alpha$-values arising from the regular permutohedron are unique as long as we assume $\alpha$ is symmetric about the coordinates, as well as present equivalent statements to Conjecture \ref{conj:alphas} in terms of mixed valuations.

-In Section \ref{sec:toric}, we quickly review the connection with toric varieties as in \cite[Section 5.3]{fulton}.
-Analogously to the treatment of mixed volumes in \cite[Section 5.4]{fulton}, we can relate the more general mixed valuations to some intersection theoretic quantities.
-With these arguments we can give one more equivalence of our main Conjecture \ref{conj:alphas}.
-It relates to the positivity of the Todd class of the permutohedral variety (in some) expression in terms of the torus invariant cycles.